|

 stomping feet, childrens laughter.

-Smell of fish permeates the air that
+Smell of fish permeates the air

 seeps into aged wood.